OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial.md

    - The callback is executed immediately after the dialog successfully opens and before the user has taken any action in the dialog.

-   - The `result.value` is the object that acts as a kind of middleman between the execution contexts of the parent and dialog pages.
+   - The `result.value` is the object that acts as an intermediary between the execution contexts of the parent and dialog pages.

    - The `processMessage` function will be created in a later step.
 This handler will process any values that are sent from the dialog page with calls of the `messageParent` function.